learn-co-curriculum/react-hooks-jsx/README.md

 }
 ```

-Each of these is a valid component, but _all_ of these components have _one_
+Each of these are valid components, but _all_ of these components have _one_
 returned JSX element that contains everything else.
 Without an element that
 wraps the returned JSX in a component, we will get an error.

-There are _some_
-exceptions to this, such as [React fragments][frag], but most
+If you want a component to return multiple JSX elements that aren't wrapped in a
-often, we will be using the HTML-like JSX elements.
+containing DOM element, [React fragments][frag] can help with that.

 ## JSX Property Names